-Figure 2-10 BC05W-15 and BC08S-15 Interconnection with H3006 or H3005 Distribution Panel
+Figure 2-3 BC05W-15 and BC08S-15 Interconnection

-4. Then the DZ11 is ready for connection to external equipment.
+10. The DZ11 is now ready for connection to external equipment.
 If the connection is to a local terminal, a null modem cable must be used.
-Use the BC03M or BC22D null modem cables for connection between the distribution panel and the terminal.
-The H312-A null modem cable may also be used with two BC22E or BC22F EIA cables (one on each side of the null modem unit).
-If connection is to a BellTM 103 or equivalent modem, a BC22E or BC22F cable is required between the distribution panel and the modem.
-All of the cables mentioned must be ordered separately because they are not components of a standard DZ11 shipment.
-When possible, run the ITEP link test diagnostics CZITA\\ and CZDZB\\ to verify the cable connections and the terminal equipment.
-This test applies only to PDP-11 based systems.
+Use the BC03M or BC03P null modem cables for connection between the distribution panel and the terminal.
+The H312-A null modem unit may also be used with two BC05D EIA cables (one on each side of the null modem unit).
+If connection is to a Bell 103 or equivalent modem, a BC05D cable is required between the distribution panel and the modem.
+All of the cables mentioned must be ordered separately as they are not components of a standard DZ11 shipment.
+When possible, run the diagnostic in echo test mode to verify the cable connections and the terminal equipment.